Rahulbaran/Notes/Tricks/searchEngine.md

 - These tricks are useful (many of these) in all the browsers or search engines.

+> `https://www.google.com/advanced_search` can be used for advance search query.

 ### Asking the Right Questions

 #### Be Thoughtful